 Detecting voids below concrete floors

-Medium frequency GPR
+Medium frequency Ground Penetrating Radar

 Medium frequency GPR antennas (500-250 MHz) generally reach a penetration depth of 40cm-3m.
 Units within this range are commonly used for subsurface mapping and utility locating.
 These systems provide the optimal balance between depth of penetration and resolution.
 Resolution refers to how close interfaces can be to one another and can still be identified as separate interfaces.